The Mont-Blanc massif: an Alpine paradise

 In summer:

-Other useful information for holidaymakers
+Other useful information for vacationers

-- Season : The best period to visit the massif depends on the desired activities.
+- Season: The best period to visit the massif depends on the desired activities.
 For skiing, winter (December to April) is ideal, while for hiking, the period from June to September is recommended.

 Mountaineer’s advice